Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 * It is possible to perform Boolean Operations on arguments of the COMPOUND shape type.
 In this case each compound must not be heterogeneous, i.e. it must contain equidimensional shapes (EDGEs or/and WIREs, FACEs or/and SHELLs, SOLIDs).
 SOLIDs inside the COMPOUND must not contact (intersect or touch) each other.
 The same condition should be respected for SHELLs or FACEs, WIREs or EDGEs.
 * Boolean Operations for COMPSOLID type of shape are not supported.

+@subsection OCCT_TOVW_SECTION_4_5 Fillets and Chamfers

+This library provides algorithms to make fillets and chamfers on shape edges.
+The following cases are addressed:

+  * Corners and apexes with different radii;
+  * Corners and apexes with different concavity.

+If there is a concavity, both surfaces that need to be extended and those, which do not, are processed.

+@subsection OCCT_TOVW_SECTION_4_6 Offsets, Drafts and Sweeps

+These classes provide the following services:

+  * Creation of offset shapes and their variants such as:
+    * Hollowing;
+    * Shelling;
+    * Lofting;
+  * Creation of tapered shapes using draft angles;
+  * Creation of sweeps.

-@subsection OCCT_TOVW_SECTION_4_5 Features
+@subsection OCCT_TOVW_SECTION_4_7 Features

-This library contained in BRepFeat package is necessary for the creation and manipulation of both form and mechanical features in a Boundary Representation framework.
+This library contained in *BRepFeat* package is necessary for creation and manipulation of both form and mechanical features in a Boundary Representation framework.

+### Form Features

 The form features are depressions or protrusions including the following types: